![]() |

 His/her progress is reviewed formally every term and measured against a challenging curricular target.

-At the end of each phase (i.e. at the end of Reception, Year 2 and Year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
-This is something the government requires all schools to do and are the results that are published nationally.
+At the end of each phase (i.e. at the end of Reception, Year 2 and Year 6) all children are required to be formally assessed to ensure they are working at Age Related Expectations as set out in the National Curriculum (Key Stage 1 and 2) or the Early Years Statutory Framework (Reception).

 The progress of children with a EHC Plan is formally reviewed at an Annual Review with all adults and professionals involved with the child’s education.